Lawsuits, Judgments and Bankruptcy

 I’d suggest avoid having judgments against you, if you have the option.
 Sure, the bankruptcy will avoid and remove judgments, but given a choice, it’s probably preferable to file the bankruptcy before you get a judgment against you.

 This is not a magic pill that fits all situations.
-You will want to contact an attorney in your area who can assess your overall circumstance.
-If you are in the Los Angeles, AV, San Fernando, Ventura or Orange County areas, just ask for help here.
+You will want to contact a qualified bankruptcy attorney who can assess your overall circumstance.
+If you are in the Los Angeles, AV, San Fernando, Ventura or Orange County areas, contact us and let’s go over your options.